In US, 84% of donor kidneys rejected at least once, says study

 The new analysis found that for each patient who received a kidney from 2008 to 2015, their medical team rejected a median of 17 organs before finally accepting one.

-The teams of patients who died while waiting received a median average of 16 offers that they turned down.
+The teams of recipient candidates who died while waiting received a median average of 16 offers.
 Overall, 10 candidates with at least one previous offer died each day during the study period.

-"What's more problematic is that people are saying no without talking to the patients," said Mohan.
+"What's more problematic is that people are saying no without talking to the patients," added Mohan.

 When a potential donor dies, their kidney is removed and offered to dialysis patients on a waiting list.
 It is sent to the patient's hospital, which is given one hour to respond.